 - Speculate about anything you’re not completely sure about.

 - Compare it to another case.

-If you would like further help and advice, call the Lullaby Trust bereavement support line on 0808 802 6868 or our information line on 0808 802 6869.
+If you would like further help and advice, please call The Lullaby Trust bereavement support line on 0808 802 6868 or our information line on 0808 802 6869.
 Both are open to professionals as well as parents.

-If you would be interested in organising a training session in your local area on Sudden Infant Death: Caring for bereaved families, contact your local regional development officer.
+If you are interested in organising a training session in your local area on Sudden Infant Death: Caring for bereaved families, please contact your local regional development officer.